-The Group's investment properties are shown individually in this note and consist of 27 rental village assets (2020: 25) along with associated manager's units and other rental units.
+The Group's investment properties are shown individually in this note and consist of 25 rental village assets (2021: 27) along with associated manager's units, other rental units, the Kingaroy development and the Lismore property.
 The Group considers investment properties reside in one class of asset, being seniors' rental villages.